 6. Conclusion

 Our study, working on the framework laid out by Stubbs and Barth (2003), compared lexical bundles in foundational, junior high school ‘communicative’ EFL textbooks and a corpus of spoken English and has highlighted major differences between the two.
 Crucially, to follow the precepts of the communicative approach, such textbooks should: 1) present and model authentic conversational language; and 2) the relative frequency of the input should mirror that of actual spoken English (i.e. high-frequency language should be encountered more frequently than low-frequency language).
 Our findings suggest that both of these elements are lacking.
 While studies of advanced learners in EAP contexts (Chen, 2010; Biber et al., 2004; Wood, 2010) have identified similar issues, this study gives insights into the kind of input very early learners receive.
-This is important because, as Northbrook & Conklin in press demonstrate, early learners do develop processing advances the lexical bundles in their textbooks (as would be expected form a usage-based approach).
+This is important because, as Northbrook and Conklin (in press) demonstrate, early learners do develop a processing advantage for the lexical bundles in their textbooks (as would be expected form a usage-based approach).
 We conclude that the textbooks series under investigation are not representative of anything other than themselves; that is, they are a separate genre of English, not the representation of general conversational English that they claim to be.
 Thus, despite the claims that designers may make (Ogura, 2008), the textbooks fail in their role of providing students with authentic samples of the language they are likely to need in the real world.

 Notes

 1 To demonstrate that including listening scripts to the corpus makes little difference to the overall data set, we transcribed the listening exercises from the “New Crown” series.
 In total, it would have added 5019 words to the corpus.
 On the assumption that the listening activities in the other series are of a similar in size, this would have added around 30,000 words to the overall corpus to take it from around 150,000 words to 180,000 words.
-Once we had added the listening activities from the New Crown textbooks series, we generated a list of lexical bundles that did and did not contain the listening ‘texts’.
-The listening scripts had 41 lexical bundles, 10 of which do not appear in the textbook version, but three of which are actually part of a larger lexical bundle: does she play, high will be, the high will, the high will be, an old man, does he play, he doesn't play, kind of bird, something that has, who am i.
+Once we had added the listening activities from the New Crown textbooks series, we generated a list of lexical bundles from the listening ‘texts’.
+The listening scripts had 41 lexical bundles, 10 of which did not appear in the textbook version, but three of which are actually part of a larger lexical bundle: does she play, high will be, the high will, the high will be, an old man, does he play, he doesn't play, kind of bird, something that has, who am i.
 We compared the top 10 lexical bundles from the New Crown minus listening scripts and the New Crown plus listening scripts.
 There were no differences and therefore we conclude that including the listening scripts does not change the overall findings of our study.
 That being said, if the listening scripts were available for all the textbook series, it would be more ecologically valid to include them.

 2 We also considered whether there were differences in lexical bundle types across the six-textbook series.
 When frequency scores are normalized per 1000 words, there was no difference in the number of lexical bundles at any size (χ2 > 0.43).
 However, when looking at the actual lexical bundles themselves, there is very little overlap.
 At 3-words there is only 4.65% overlap in lexical bundles across the series, 2.06% at 4-words, 0.99% for 5-words, and 0.37% for 6-words, yielding a total of 7% overlap in lexical bundles across the series.